How to Accept Contactless Payments (2026 Guide, No Reader)

 Flexible and mobile

-Because Tap to Pay works anywhere there’s a connection and an NFC-enabled device, it’s ideal for businesses on the go.
+Because Tap to Pay works anywhere there is a connection and an NFC-enabled device, it is ideal for businesses on the go.

-Whether you’re at a market, a client’s home, or a coworking space, you don’t need to be tied to a traditional checkout counter.
+Whether you are at a market, a client's home, or a coworking space, you do not need to be tied to a traditional checkout counter.

 With JIM, all of these benefits come built in.
-You don’t need extra equipment or complex systems — just your iPhone and the app.
+You do not need extra equipment or complex systems, just your iPhone and the app.

-If your work involves meeting customers face-to-face — or even just moving around often — accepting Tap to Pay can streamline how you get paid and make your business look more professional.
+If your work involves meeting customers face-to-face or moving around often, accepting contactless payments can streamline how you get paid and make your business look more professional.
+Visa reports that tap-to-pay penetration reached 65% globally at the end of 2023, up two times from 2019, so the customers you serve already expect the option.

 Here are some of the most common business types that benefit from accepting contactless payments: